rolandyuwy/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 # 4. Features
-This section will show you the features of SimplyKitchen and the respective commands that you can use.
+This section contains information on the features of SimplyKitchen and the respective commands that you can use.

 <div markdown="block" class="alert alert-info">